spillai/numpy-opencv-converter/README.md

 In [1]: import np_opencv_module as npcv
 PYTHON TYPE CONVERTERS exported
 ```
 On succesful import, the cv::Mat <=> np.ndarray converters are exported.

+We then test  a simple function that takes in a cv::Mat (appropriately converted
+from np.ndarray A) as an argument and returns
+another cv::Mat (again appropriately converted back to np.ndarray B).

 ```python
 In [2]: import numpy as np